-Our silicon radios follow the RAIN industry's air-interface standard for their core functionality.
-We create partner and enterprise preference for our radios and solutions by adding differentiated features into our products, and supporting those features across our platform, to deliver solutions capabilities and performance that surpasses mix-and-match solutions built from competitor products.
+Our radios follow the RAIN industry's air-interface standard for their core reading functionality.
+We create partner and enterprise preference for our radios and solutions by adding differentiated features into our products, supporting those features across our platform and licensing them where appropriate, to deliver solutions capabilities and performance that surpasses mix-and-match solutions built from competitor products.